basarat/typescript-book/docs/types/moving-types.md

 color = 'anythingElse'; // Error
 ```

-This allows you to have stuff like string enums + constants quite easy, as you just saw in the above example.
+This allows you to have stuff like string enums + constants quite easily, as you just saw in the above example.